 The list of collections to be digitized must follow the format found in this template.
 This document lists the nominated collections included in the project, the sizes of the collections, the holding institution(s), the formats of the collection material, and re-usage rights for each collection.

-List of Collections (.pdf, .xls, .xlsx)
+List of Collections (.pdf, .xls, CLIR list of collections_2017 finalcws.xlsx .xlsx)